Parsa-Rajabi/academic/teaching-evaluations/README.md

 ## SFU

+List of courses as an instructor:
+- CMPT 276: Introduction to Software Engineering

 List of courses as a Teaching Assistant:
 - CMPT 120: Intro to CS and Programming
 - CMPT 363: User Interface Design
+- CMPT 767: Visualization

 ### CMPT 120 - Introduction to Computing Science and Programming I [3]
 An elementary introduction to computing science and computer programming, suitable for students with little or no programming background.
 Students will learn fundamental concepts and terminology of computing science, acquire elementary skills for programming in a high-level language, e.g. Python.
 The students will be exposed to diverse fields within, and applications of computing science.

+### CMPT 276 - Introduction to Software Engineering [3]
+An overview of various techniques used for software development and software project management.
+Major tasks and phases in modern software development, including requirements, analysis, documentation, design, implementation, testing,and maintenance.
+Project management issues are also introduced.
+Students complete a team project using an iterative development process.

 ### CMPT 363 - User Interface Design [3]
 This course provides a comprehensive study of user interface design.
 Topics include: goals and principles of UI design (systems engineering and human factors), historical perspective, current paradigms (widget-based, mental model, graphic design, ergonomics, metaphor, constructivist/iterative approach, and visual languages) and their evaluation, existing tools and packages (dialogue models, event-based systems, prototyping), future paradigms, and the social impact of UI.

+### CMPT 767 - Visualization [3]
+Advanced topics in data visualization.
+Topics covered may include principles of data representation, data presentation, data interaction, data physicalization, data and visualization literacy, data visualization and diversity, open data, and public personal data visualization.

 ## UBC